-If you roast your own, you might want to cup your roasts versus those done on the gas-fired German Probat roaster, and compare the "degree of roast" we have chosen for the specific coffees to your own.
+If you roast your own, you might want to cup your roasts versus those done on our gas-fired German Probat roaster, and compare the "degree of roast" we have chosen for the specific coffees to your own.

 We choose our regular coffee offerings as a pair to highlight differences in origin, processing, or roast; to provide our customers the ability to study the flavor profiles of two coffees.
 This sort of comparison is what we do all the time.
 Tom does this formally when he cups a number of different coffee lots at the cupping table.
 In the warehouse we make a different coffee each time we brew a pot.
 Such a practice helps us focus on the flavor of the cup, to appreciate each coffee's uniqueness.
 Coffees can be purchased separately or, as we suggest, together.